Commonsensical (and Sometimes Whimsical) Literary Criticism

 question?
 (Please keep in mind that in those prehistoric days most wives were

 girls in their early teens, or younger.)
 How would anyone know the murderous

 lunatic husband hadn't produced some alternate cloth?
 And of course the real

 Creator would have known that not all girls bleed the first time they have sex.

 The real Creator could not have made such a moronic mistake.
-Human morons,
+Evil human morons,

 And even if the little girl in question had had sex prior to marriage, how many